 The ICE LIBOR USD 3 Month rate reflects the rate at which banks lend U.S. dollars to each other for a term of 3 months in the London interbank market.
 The ICE LIBOR USD 3 Month rate will be affected by many factors, including, among others, the monetary policy of the Federal Reserve.
 The ICE LIBOR USD 3 Month rate has fluctuated significantly over time.
-For example, on December 30, 2005, the ICE LIBOR USD 3 Month rate was 4.53625% and on December 30, 2016, the ICE LIBOR USD 3 Month rate was 0.99789%.
+For example, on December 30, 2005, the ICE LIBOR USD 3 Month rate was 4.53625% and on December 30, 2016, the ICE LIBOR USD 3 Month rate was 0.99789%, and on September 20, 2019, the ICE LIBOR USD 3 Month rate was 2.13463%.
 Any increase in the ICE LIBOR USD 3 Month rate, due to the Federal Reserve raising interest rates (specifically, its federal funds target rate) or otherwise, will increase the adverse effect of the borrowing cost on the excess return performance of each Index Component (and, therefore, the performance of the Index).
+You should further note that, on July 27, 2017, the Chief Executive of the United Kingdom Financial Conduct Authority, which regulates LIBOR, including the ICE LIBOR